 What Is a Memorial Service?

 A memorial service is a gathering of family and friends to remember and celebrate the life of someone who has passed away.
 Unlike a funeral, it typically does not include the body and may be held weeks or months after the person’s death.
-Memorial services provide flexibility in format and content, allowing attendees to focus on honoring the individual’s life and legacy.
+Memorial services provide flexibility in format and content, allowing attendees to focus on honouring the individual’s life and legacy.

 Memorial Service Cost